 Microsoft pushed out a Windows update protecting against Meltdown on January 3, the day that the CPU exploits hit headlines.
 Updates issued outside of Microsoft’s monthly “Patch Tuesdays” are rare, underlining the severity of this issue.

 Intel also published fast firmware updates for its processors, but the first round of Spectre CPU fixes could cause system instability, reboots, and potential data loss or corruption in Intel CPUs released since 2011.
-Microsoft has released an optional emergency Windows patch that disables Intel's earlier firmware updates if you installed them and are running into performance issues.
-Intel and its partners are rushing to validate and release fixed Spectre fixes, the first of which released on February 7 for Intel Skylake (6th-gen) systems.
+Intel yanked them, Microsoft has released an optional emergency Windows patch that disables Intel’s earlier firmware updates if you installed them and are running into performance issues.
+Intel has since released revised patches for Intel Skylake (6th-gen) and newer systems.
 PC owners with other Intel CPUs should still hold off installing CPU firmware updates for now.

 AMD plans to release firmware updates to protect against Spectre, with patches for Ryzen, Threadripper, and Epyc CPUs coming first, and older architectures later.
 They’re classified as optional, though, because AMD says its CPU architecture has “near-zero” risk against the Spectre variant that requires a firmware update.